Shopify/quilt/packages/koa-metrics/README.md

 ### `request_content_length`

 This metric is based on the response header `Content-Length`.
-Some responses don't provide this header (chunked encoding), in this case, this will be deduced from `ctx.body` when possible, or else `undefined`.
+Some responses don't provide this header (chunked encoding); in those cases, this will be `undefined`.